VeerMuchandi/CustomBuilder/README.md

 OpenShift documentation here explains more about the custom builder: [https://docs.openshift.com/enterprise/3.2/creating_images/custom.html]()

 Here we will learn to create and use an OpenShift Custom Builder with an example.
+This code example, custom builder docker file, the builder script, and all relevant material is available on github at [https://github.com/VeerMuchandi/CustomBuilder]()

 **What customization are we doing in this exercise?**